ankumar/software-design/README.md

 >
 > -- https://backstage.io/blog/2022/03/04/backstage-upgrade-helper#open-source-inspires

 We all saw early signs of dangers surrounding anonymous online activities by enabling "easy" account management & bots in mail/instant messaging clients like Yahoo!, MSN & AOL platforms across all media types Text/Video (AKA Webcam).
 The communities were relatively smaller compared to global scale operating now in social media platforms.
-Starting with [Identity](https://openid.net/2016/09/27/the-foundation-of-internet-identity/)

-⤵️ (co)evolution, ARM++, Back to the Future ?
+⤵️ (co)evolution with [Identity](https://openid.net/2016/09/27/the-foundation-of-internet-identity/), ARM++, Back to the Future ?

 > Open design welcomes the free **exchange of ideas, knowledge, processes, and tools**.
 It empowers by lifting barriers to innovation.
 It opens the door to scaling design projects by distributing adaptable resources.
 >